The renewable wonders of the world

 This one sounds fun, doesn’t it?
 Lightning strikes are another naturally occurring event that produce huge amounts of electricity.
 On average, each strike can generate five million joules, so finding a way to harness this power could be a huge advance in renewable energy.
 You may think that this would be difficult as lightning doesn’t strike twice, but in fact Catatumbo River in Venezuela experiences 1.2m lightning strikes each year, showing a natural phenomenon that could be harnessed as a natural energy source.

 Tackling carbon emissions has thankfully become a priority across the globe, with many countries using renewable energy sources more and more.
 And now, some energy companies in the UK have made it their priority too.

 Renewable energy is now standard in many energy tariffs – our own monthly plans come with at least 33% of energy from renewable sources.* So why not follow the positive examples set by countries like Iceland and Norway, and make your energy consumption greener without even having to think about it?

 *As of December 2017, we replaced our Greener Energy plan with the Green Energy add-on.
 This optional add-on lets our customers add 100% renewable electricity to any plan (flexible or fixed).
 The original Greener Energy plan is now only available through price comparison websites – this is because these sites can't implement the new add-on, and we don't want anyone to miss out on 100% renewable electricity.

-If you’re signed up to our Green Energy, we purchase renewable certificates for 100% of your electricity use from green sources such as wind, solar, geothermal, wave, tidal, hydro, biomass, landfill gas, sewage treatment plant gas and biogas.
+If you’re signed up to our Green Energy, we purchase renewable certificates for 100% of your electricity use from green sources such as wind, solar, geothermal and hydro.
 Please click here for more information.